Oracle OpenWorld 2010 is Oracle Corporation’s premier event, featuring over 1,800 sessions, 400 partner exhibits, keynotes, and more.

 High-technology manufacturers can gain better visibility into their supply chains and enhance performance by adopting a process-based, demand to deliver approach.

-Companies must consolidate global fleet operations on a platform to minimize costs, improve customer service, and optimize asset utilization.
+Companies must consolidate global fleet operations on a platform to minimize costs, improve customer service, and enhance asset utilization.

 The dynamic landscape in utilities demands better risk management and accelerated time-to-market.